consensus-enterprises/drumkit/docs/content/testing/_index.md

 Drumkit includes a suite of behat tests for projects and tools.
 [Behat](https://docs.behat.org/en/latest/) is a Behaviour Driven Development Framework for PHP.

+To install the test software, run `make behat`
+To run the tests, run `behat` directly on the command line.

 [Seonaid: Are there any tests for the tasks?
 Should there be?]